Today, when customers visit a store, there’s a high likelihood that they’ll make a payment using their card, whether it’s debit or credit.

 How do chip and signature credit cards work?

-Unlike magnetic stripe cards that only offer static information — thus making you more susceptible to credit card fraud — chip and signature cards’ microchips create an ID unique to every purchase made.
-This significantly decreases the risk of your credit card being skimmed or cloned, because even if your card were to be copied, fraudsters wouldn’t be able to make purchases with that counterfeit card as they’re unable to generate a correct, unique ID.
+Unlike magnetic stripe cards that only offer static information, thus making you more susceptible to credit card fraud, chip-and-signature cards’ microchips create an ID unique to every purchase made.
+The microchips create a dynamic cryptogram (or unique authentication value) that is good for that transaction only.
+This significantly decreases the risk of your credit card being skimmed or cloned, because even if your card were to be copied, fraudsters wouldn’t be able to make purchases with that counterfeit card, as they’re unable to generate a correct cryptogram.

 What’s the technology behind EMV signature and chip cards?